V-Squared/v2-How-to-DIY-Mini-PC/README.md

 # V² How to build your own DIY PC
-How-to Article Series on the Art of building your own DIY Mini or All-In-One Computer
+How-to Article Series on the Art of building your own DIY Mini or All-In-One Computer.

+This Article series provides deeper knowledge to assist in making choices which parts you want to use in your new DIY Computer.
+To answer the question which parts are best for you.

 # Planned Articles
 - How to choose the right CPU